 TV Dinners will present recent works by young British and Australian artists and art collectives whose practices are shaped by this relationship.
-Episodes originally broadcast live from the Frieze 2011 Art Fair and produced specifically for the internet by LuckyPDF will be featured, as well as a new digital video by Soda_Jerk, which reworks an iconic film clip for a Bob Dylan sound track with the titles of popular internet memes.
-PsychoanalYSL have replaced the space within the exhibition for the presentation of their work with media space.
-On their behalf, a curatorial co-conspirator has sold this media space to brands operating in Australia for the advertisement of their products and services.
-Documentary footage of a performance by Eddie Peake which incorporates projections of the artist’s old home video footage will also be featured.
+Episodes originally broadcast on the internet by LuckyPDF will be featured, as well as works which have been produced for the contemporary art gallery context by PsychoanalYSL and Soda_Jerk.
+The exhibition will also present documentary footage of a performance by Eddie Peake which incorporates projections of the artist’s old home video footage.

 Alana Kushnir (born 1985, Melbourne) is an independent curator living and working in London, where she is undertaking a Masters of Fine Art – Curating at Goldsmiths.
 Alana graduated from the University of Melbourne with First Class Honours in both a Bachelor of Arts (Art History) and a Bachelor of Law.
 Previously, she was a practicing lawyer at Australia’s pre-eminent law firm, Mallesons Stephen Jaques, where she specialised in intellectual property and trade practices law.
 Recent curatorial projects include ‘Acoustic Mirrors’, Zabludowicz Collection, London (2012) and ‘Paramergers & Curaquisitions’, whichwill be published in the forthcoming issue of the contemporary art journal, Discipline.
 Currently, she is a co-curator of the Fourth Plinth Exhibition at the ICA, London, which will open in December this year.